 - Can be an unreliable way to get design accomplished

-You can select from 4 different packages in order to find your designer.
+At Crowdspring, you can select from 4 different packages in order to find your designer.
 They vary in the number of designers that you’ll have access to and the amount of money that will be awarded to the designer you’ll hire.

 Then, create and upload your design brief to Crowdspring.
 Designers will be able to find your brief on Crowdspring’s marketplace and then start working.

 Once designs are submitted, you’re able to choose the winner and they’ll complete your project.
-As with 99designs, you’re able to offer feedback throughout the process.

 What’s great about DesignCrowd is the emphasis it gives to selecting appropriate designers based on the type of project.
-So whether you’re hunting for a Facebook image, a logo design or a packaging design, you can specify the kind of design your need and narrow down to the designers who are able to take this sort of job on.
+So whether you’re hunting for a Facebook image, a logo design or a packaging design, you can specify the kind of design you need and narrow down to the designers who are able to take this sort of job on.

 You also won’t need a big budget to make the most of this site—designers pitch their concepts to you for a small budget and you can pick the design you like best.

 Launch your project with a brief and budget to start receiving unique designs.
 Then select and approve your favorite design.
 A typical design project receives between 25-100 designs.
-If you don’t like any of your designs, they offer a 100% money back guarantee.
-You choose between 3, 5, or 10 day deadline.
+If you don’t like any of your designs, they offer a 100% money-back guarantee.
+You choose between 3, 5, or 10-day deadline.

 Upwork is one of the most popular sites to find freelancers.

-Similar to Crew, you’ll start by submitting information to Upwork about your project and the skills required.
+You’ll start by submitting information to Upwork about your project and the skills required.
 Freelancers on Upwork will be able to view your job and submit bids.